NLua/NLua/README.md

 >###Help NLua###
-> If you are using NLua consider to help with some easy todo items.
+> If you are using NLua, consider helping with some easy todo items.
 >
 >### TODO: ###
 > * Windows CI server.